isomerpages/enterprisesg-switch/_flagship/Lab Crawls/Overview.md

 ## Lab Crawls
 SWITCH will be partnering up with a variety of innovation labs across Singapore and they will be showcasing how they are using technology to aid their work in their respective fields.

-Some Labs we have collaborated with would be Singapore Science Park, JTC, IMDA Pixel and many more.
+Some innovation labs we have collaborated with would be Singapore Science Park, JTC, IMDA Pixel and many more.

 ### Schedule
 ![SWITCH 2022 Lab Crawl ](/images/SWITCH%202022%20Lab%20Crawl.png)